Module 5: Developing and Maintaining Healthy Routines (Part 1)

 • Create a routine (e.g., place the pill bottle on top of your keys every night so you can’t leave your room without seeing the bottle).

 Refill medications before running out.
 You may want to enter the date when a refill will be needed (e.g., 30 days in the future) on your planner or calendar as soon as you pick up the current prescription.
 Back up a few days and add a prompt to have them refilled.Prepare to cope with side effects.
 Know what to expect, when to be concerned, whom to contact if side effects become problematic, and how to ameliorate the side effects.
-Some medicationsshould be taken at specific times or with/without specific foods.
+Some medications should be taken at specific times or with/without specific foods.
 If your parents know this information but you don’t, ask them before you leave for college.
 Go with your parents to pick up your next medication refill.
 Ask the pharmacist to talk with you about each medication.

 Consult with medical professionals as needed.